title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

 Parameter explanation:

-The template code simply returns the relative path of the image to the current markdown file.
+The template code directly returns the relative path of the image to the current Markdown file.

 Using my limited knowledge of JavaScript, I wrote a simple upload function: